riceissa/issarice.com/wiki/advice-for-young-people.md

 - experimenting with nootropics might be a good idea

+-
     Also see [Katja Grace's post](https://meteuphoric.wordpress.com/2011/04/19/advice-to-aspiring-undergraduates/) on advice to "aspiring undergraduates".
     In particular:

     > In case you actually want to learn things, it is not clear whether
     > university will help or hinder this <span class="Apple-style-span"
     > style="line-height:26px;">on average</span>.
 There seems to be a lot of
     > variation between people.
 If you are unsure whether having someone talk
     > at you for hours at a time while you struggle to write down what they
     > said ten seconds previously helps you learn, sit in on some lectures
     > before you sign up.
 Doing so is usually free.
     >
     > If you are ambitious and/or idealistic, and like being so, realise that
     > university seems to often destroy these characteristics.
 Or perhaps
     > that’s just the adult world.
 Anyway, be wary of accidentally picking up
     > the impression that ambition and idealism are arrogant naivete
     > inappropriate to the subjective, intellectually impenetrable real world,
     > in which a person as small as yourself should be eternally grateful if
     > someone finds them worthy of pushing papers.
 Unless you see good
     > evidence for it of course, or would find it useful for enjoying your
     > career in paper pushing.

+- I'm starting to think that colleges really are mostly useless.
+In particular, if you put in effort to strengthen your online presence and find good peers online, then it's *very likely* that the people you can talk to online will be *much* better than the people you can talk to at your university.
+(Though keep in mind potential benefits of talking to people in person.)
+In particular, *don't feel bad if you are lonely all the time*.
+I tend to take the view that socializing with people from whom you will gain little is worse than not socializing at all.

+- Even if you go to an elite school, are you *really* getting much out of the social scene?
+Are the things you're learning in class *really* useful?